Cosmo-Local Credit (CLC)

 1) Pools remain local and sovereign

-• Each pool steward lists redeemable obligations (vouchers/tokens), sets values, and sets pool fees (e.g., 0–20% depending on risk and voucher type).
+- Each pool steward lists redeemable obligations (vouchers/tokens), sets values, and sets pool fees (e.g., 0–20% depending on risk and voucher type).

-• Pools enforce swap limits and redemption rules locally.
+- Pools enforce swap limits and redemption rules locally.
 This means many issuers can coexist (shops, schools, clinics, coops, municipalities) while still being interoperable.

-1. Insurance buffers (to handle defaults/incidents within defined limits)
+- Insurance buffers (to handle defaults/incidents within defined limits)

-2. Core operations (audits, monitoring, incident response, governance ops)
+- Core operations (audits, monitoring, incident response, governance ops)

-3. Liquidity/off-ramp mandates (to keep settlement reliable and fast)
+- Liquidity/off-ramp mandates (to keep settlement reliable and fast)

-4. Only if the above are met: an epoch (e.g., monthly) fee-access budget
+- Only if the above are met: an epoch (e.g., monthly) fee-access budget

 Key clarity: fees arrive in whatever asset moved, including non-convertible vouchers (like gift cards or service credits).
 Only the cash-eligible/convertible portion can reliably fund fiat/stable-denominated insurance and operations—so break-even depends on both volume and convertibility, and reaching it can require substantial network growth.
 Every swap emits an immutable receipt (a permanent, human-readable record) so listings, swaps, redemptions, pauses, and guarantees can be audited.

-Liquidity Providers (LPs): what you get for taking risk
+Liquidity Providers (LPs): what they can support

-LPs receive:
+In tokenized deployments, LPs may receive:

-• CLC (governance rights) so contributors can set/limit risk, approve policies, and prevent capture.
+- CLC (governance rights) so contributors can set/limit risk, approve policies, and prevent capture.

-• sCLC (epoch access receipt) which can grant capped access to the fee-access budget.
+- sCLC (epoch access receipt) which can grant capped access to the fee-access budget.

 Routing & Clearing